Last Updated on February 4, 2021 by Jim Ferri

 You are also covered on non-EU airlines flying from Europe to the US, but not vice versa.

-For example, if you’re flying an American carrier from Paris (or any other European Union city), you are covered by European law.
+For example, if you’re flying an American carrier from Paris (or any other European Union city), European law covers you.
 But you’re not covered if you fly an American or other non-EU carrier from the USA to Europe.

-On the other hand, the law also covers carriers arriving from Iceland, Norway, or Switzerland, even though those countries are not members of the European Union.
+On the other hand, the law also covers carriers arriving from Iceland, Norway, or Switzerland.
+That’s noteworthy since those countries are not members of the European Union.

 Compensation for Delays, Cancellations and Overbooking

-If your flight is delayed for more than five hours you’re entitled to a refund, but be aware that if you accept a refund the airline does not have to provide you with any onward travel assistance.
+If your flight is delayed for more than five hours you’re entitled to a refund.
+But if you accept a refund the airline does not have to provide you with any onward travel assistance.

 Compensation only begins if you arrive at your destination airport three hours late regardless of any delay on ground at your embarkation airport.
 This means that even though you may have departed four hours late, and en route your pilot made up the time, and you then arrived less than three hours after your scheduled arrival, you won’t collect a penny.